muni-corn/silverfox/README.md

 > very different meanings between hledger and silverfox:
 > hledger uses it for balance assertions, and silverfox uses
 > it for cost assertions.
+>
+> Also note: There is a hope to change this incompatibility.

 ### Comments